with Clean Language and Symbolic Modelling

 Using our PPRC model, we can see that as our mindful attention shifts from external things to our internal perceptions, to our relationship with those perceptions, it arrives at the perceiver of the perceptions, the thinker of the thoughts, and the notion of “myself” – and so does the opportunity to increasingly dereify and disidentify.

-Ultimately, experienced meditators report that it is possible to dis-identify from the the entire PPRC construct and “rest in pure awareness”.
+Experienced meditators report that ultimately it is possible to dis-identify from the the entire PPRC construct and “rest in pure awareness”.

 ‘Pure Perceiver Relationship Perceived Context